How To Become An Electrician In Ohio: A Step-by-Step Guide

 There are many great national, state, and local technical school programs for electricians.
 Most journeyman and electrical contractor license programs require a classroom-based technical training component, and a two-year degree in applied electrical technology would almost surely satisfy that.

 Schools can also connect you with professional networks of journeyman and licensed contractors, many of whom are in constant need of informal trainees and formal apprentices.
-Looking for these opportunities on your own can be daunting, and without the name of a well-recognized Technical College behind you, it can be hard to get through to busy working professionals.
+Looking for these opportunities on your own can be daunting, and without the name of a well-recognized technical college behind you, it can be hard to get through to busy working professionals.

-The administration and faculty at Technical Colleges are often very well-connected within local and larger state electricians' networks.
+The administration and faculty at technical colleges are often very well-connected within local and larger state electricians' networks.
 They can help you market your coursework as preparation for apprenticing.
 Once you’re successfully enrolled and working away in an apprenticeship, they can help you find a job to complete your last years of on-the-job training.

 Apprenticeship Programs